2 Diagnostic horizons and other differentiae

 • mechanically detached, redistributed, and re-oriented soil material,

-• mechanically abraded and broken rock fragments that do not correspond with the fragments in the underlying soil material (e.g., fractures that cut through rather than between individual minerals),
+• abraded and broken rock fragments that do not correspond with the fragments in the underlying soil material (e.g., fractures that cut through rather than between individual minerals),

-The relationship between natural soil horizons or parent materials with Anthropic material or truncation is commonly in the form of a lithological discontinuity, indicated by distinct to sharp transitions between horizons.
-The majority of Anthropic material (including truncation) in NZ is the result of distinct and extensive modification from the mid-19th century coinciding with early European settlement, deforestation, and farming.
+The relationship between natural soil horizons or parent materials with anthropic soil material or truncation is commonly in the form of a lithological discontinuity, indicated by abrupt or sharp transitions between horizons.
+The majority of anthropic soil material (including truncation) in New Zealand is the result of distinct and extensive modification from the mid-19th century coinciding with early European settlement, deforestation, and farming.
 From the mid-20th century, excavation and construction (e.g., infrastructure, roading, industrial and urban expansion) has increasingly intensified these impacts on our soils.
-The influence of ‘older’ Māori cultural practice (e.g., soil alteration/modification practices, Māori plaggen soils) is still recognised in many parts of NZ, and can predate European settlement.
-Distinct soil management alterations from historical (dating back to early Polynesian settlement) to modern can be distinguished at the group or family level.
-Anthropic material is indicated on a per-horizon basis by the Parent Material Class notation ‘An’.
-This notation can be appended with ‘m’, ‘e’, or ‘n’ to distinguish pre-modern Māori modifications, pre-modern European modifications, and modern modifications, if desired (e.g ‘An-m’).
+The influence of ‘older’ Māori cultural practice (e.g., soil alteration/modification practices, Māori plaggen soils (Puke 2021)) is still recognised in many parts of New Zealand, and can predate European settlement.

 Argillic Horizon

 An argillic horizon is a clay-enriched horizon.
-It is indicated by a “Bt” horizon notation as in Btg, BCt, etc. It has ONE of the following:
+It is indicated by a Bt horizon notation as in Btg, BCt, etc. It has ONE of the following:

 1. It is vertically continuous and is 10 cm or more thick.
 Clay coatings occur that have a waxy lustre when dry and sufficient thickness to envelop fine sand grains.
 Coatings occur either on peds (10% or more of the ped surfaces), or in pores (in more than one-third of the observed tubular pores) or as bridges between sand grains (in more than half of the horizon); OR